 OMA DM 1.3 can ALLOW the fulfilment of the requirement.

-OMA DM does not provide features that translate between OMA DM and other management protocols (e.g., BBF TR069, oneM2M).
+OMA DM does not provide features that translate between OMA DM and other management protocols (e.g., BBF TR-069, oneM2M).
 As such there is an expectation that the M2M System would translate between management protocols.

 The management of devices defined by OMA DM is fulfilled by sending DM Messages from DM Server to DM Client.
 The management related information is carried by Management Objects.
 For the oneM2M system to support common means to manage devices through OMA DM, the oneM2M system could include the DM Server, DM Client and DM Gateway in the oneM2M system and could have some abstraction to include the MO trees in the oneM2M system to enable the device management in spite of the detailed technologies.

-6.5.3 BBF TR069
+6.5.3 BBF TR-069

 TR-069 ALLOWS fulfilment of the requirement by Service Layer mechanisms.